List of highest-grossing science fiction films: Box office ticket sales

-Timeline of highest-grossing sci-fi films
+Timeline of highest-grossing films

 Star Wars is the only franchise to hold it on multiple occasions doing so twice in 1977 and 1999, while Steven Spielberg is the only director to hold it on multiple occasions doing so twice in 1983 and 1993.

 Star Wars, E.T. the Extra-Terrestrial, Jurassic Park and Avatar all became the highest grossing films of all time upon the release.
 Avatar briefly lost it in 2019 to Avengers: Endgame before taking it back with a 2021 re-issue.